Sonoma State Seawolves: Men's soccer

 The men's soccer team appeared in the 1991 NCAA Division II Men's Soccer Championship, but lost to Florida Tech.
 They would later win the championship against Southern New Hampshire University in 2002.

 Softball

-Sonoma State's softball team has continued to show its relentless fight to be at the top.
-In the past four seasons Coach Jennifer Bridges has led the softball team to four straight NCAA tournament appearances and a pair of CCAA tournament championships.
+Coach Jennifer Bridges led the softball team to four straight NCAA tournament appearances and a pair of CCAA tournament championships.

 Women's volleyball

-Sonoma State's volleyball team has come very far to become 16th in the nation for Division II schools.
-Head coach, Bear Grassl, had received Coach of the Year this last year.
-The Women's volleyball team is expected to finish third in the CCAA in their 2014 season.
+Sonoma State's volleyball team had come very far to become 16th in the nation for Division II schools.
+Head coach, Bear Grassl, had received Coach of the Year.

 Championships

 Appearances

 The Sonoma State Seawolves competed in the NCAA Tournament across 13 sports (5 men's and 8 women's) 105 times at the Division II level.